New York Criminal Lawyer/

 Accused Crimes We Defend

-The Law Office of Michael D. Litman, PLLC handles criminal defense cases in White Plains, Westchester County and the New York Metro area, including:
+The Law Office of Michael D. Litman, PLLC, New York criminal defense lawyer, handles criminal defense cases in White Plains, Westchester County and the New York Metro area, including:

 - DWI – Driving while under the influence of alcohol and/or drugs.